-HIST 468 America in the Time of the Two World Wars, 1898-1945
+HIST 468 America in the Time of the Two World Wars, 1898-1945 avenues for achieving it.

-3 hours.
-Considers how economic growth and then depression challenged the American government and people to redefine the American Dream and to discover new avenues for achieving it.
 At the same time, Europe confronted America with two world wars, which also changed the nature of American society and the role of the United States in the world.